carloslk18/carloslk18/README.md

 - 😄 </b>Pronouns:</b> He/Him
 - 🔭 I’m currently working on Sonda IT in Brazil
-- 🌱 Proficiency with C# and JavaScript
+- 🌱 Proficiency with C# and TypeScript
 - 📫 How to reach me: carloslk18@gmail.com

 <!-- <h3>- Stats -</h3>